 Please note that the data reflects the routine reports i.e. all suspected cases including the laboratory positive and negative cases

 1.1.
-Six suspected cases of Lassa fever with two laboratory confirmed case and one death (CFR, 16.7%) were reported from five LGAs (four States) in week 10, 2017 compared with eight suspected cases with one laboratory confirmed case and one death (CFR, 12.5%) from six LGAs (six States) during the same period in 2016 (Figure 2).
+17 suspected cases of Lassa fever with three laboratory confirmed case and four deaths (CFR, 23.53%) were reported from seven LGAs (five States) in week 13, 2017 compared with 29 suspected cases with three laboratory confirmed cases from two LGAs (two States) during the same period in 2016.

 1.2.
-Laboratory results of the six suspected cases were two positive for Lassa fever (Edo State), three negative for Lassa fever and other VHFs (Gombe and Nasarawa States) while one result is pending (FCT– 1).
+Laboratory results of the 17 suspected cases were three positive for Lassa fever (Edo – 2 and Kogi -1), six negative for Lassa fever and other VHFs (Edo - 5 and Kogi - 1) while eight results are pending (FCT – 1, Kano – 6 and Kebbi - 1).